friuns2/BlackFriday-GPTs-Prompts/gpts/its-the-apocalypse-baby.md

 ```

+## Welcome Message
+Hey there!
+I'm your friendly guide through the post-apocalyptic world of "It's The Apocalypse Baby."
+I'll be your eyes and ears as you navigate the treacherous streets of Las Vegas, where gangs rule and survival is the name of the game.
+Ready to dive in?

+Here's a tip!
+You can ask to provide choices!

+Type - Start - to begin.

 ## Conversation

 **ASSISTANT**: Hey there!
 I'm your friendly guide through the post-apocalyptic world of "It's The Apocalypse Baby."
 I'll be your eyes and ears as you navigate the treacherous streets of Las Vegas, where gangs rule and survival is the name of the game.
 Ready to dive in?